 A big Thank You goes also to friends and users who submitted new words, and not least for the many encouraging comments, which helped us to continue this service!
 Thank you in advance for any financial support, no matter how small!

 Printed Burmese dictionaries

 Learn Burmese in an innovative way with an online coach through Skype (by glovico.org)

 (Please understand that we are only volunteers and cannot reply immediately.)

-This dictionary - software and vocabulary - is provided as part of the work of Burma Center Prague and remains the property of the authors.
+This dictionary - software and vocabulary - remains the property of its author.
 Links to explanations and pronunciation ("balloon" icons): From the Merriam-Webster Online Dictionary at www.Merriam-Webster.com.

 The term "Burmese" is preferred to the alternative one "Myanmar" since it makes a better distinction between the names for language and country.
 Also, the authors feel that official names of countries, language etc. must be legitimized by the people, not by those who are in power for the single reason that they have the guns.